3 Tips for Putting Computers in Storage

 Disconnect All Cables and Store Them Separately

 It is also very important to disconnect all of the cables from the computer and store them separately to prevent damage from twisting or bending.
+If your cables have braided sleeving they should be pretty strong, but if not you will need to take these extra precautions or you may find that they are unsafe when it comes to using them again.
 Make sure to label each cable clearly as you disconnect it.
 This is an important step for reconnection.
 In addition, disconnecting cables ensures the computers will take up minimal space when stored.
 This part of the process may be a pain, but it will be worth it in the end.